BatGap Logo

 David: Yeah, exactly.
 So it’s still a quality of expression.
 It’s not the source itself.
 So, yeah.

 So, for me, there’s that first stage into Brahman, where you’re more aware of what you’ve lost.
 And then there’s this second stage where you start to become aware of what Brahman itself is.
 But it’s like the Tao that can be described as not the Tao, kind of thing.
-It’s really challenging to describe in any way, because you can say, “Well, it’s not consciousness, but it’s not not consciousness.”
+It’s really challenging to describe in any way, because you can say, “Well, it’s not consciousness, but it’s not non-consciousness.”
 You can do all these things where it’s not this, it’s not that.
 And you get those phrases.

 Rick: “The world is an illusion.
 Brahman alone is real.
 The world is Brahman.”

 David: Yeah, exactly.
 And those are all three true simultaneously.
 And it’s this complete merger of paradoxes into true non-duality.
 Because a lot of people talk about Self-Realization as being non-duality, and they use those kind of terms.
-But if there’s a separate illusory world, that’s not… Even if the world’s an illusion, that’s duality.
+But if there’s a separate illusory world, that’s not—even if the world’s an illusion, that’s duality.
 That’s dvaita.

 Rick: You’ve got some non-duality over here, but there’s all this other stuff.